maroof-codes/Razorpay-orders-api-and-webhook-php-codeigniter/README.md

 # Razorpay-orders-api-and-webhook-php-codeigniter
-This is a sample Razorpay orders api code with webhook created using PHP codeigniter and Razorpay library.
+A sample Razorpay orders api with webhook created using PHP codeigniter and Razorpay library.